Do you have a Facebook page? Have you ever clicked on the Facebook Boost Post button to promote your posts? Uh-oh.

-Five years ago Facebook’s ad platform was still in its early stages and looked complicated to many business owners.
+Years ago, Facebook’s ad platform was still in its early stages and looked complicated to many business owners.
+(Honestly, that perception about Facebook Ads hasn’t changed that much for new social media managers.)

 But is that a good idea?